Last Updated on December 5, 2022 by rudyooms

 But what to do with the Office Apps on your PAW devices?
 Can you tell which apps are 99% of the time responsible for getting infected with malware or ransomware???
 Outlook!
 So why would you want to have Outlook installed on the same device you are administering your whole Microsoft 365 Tenant with?

-With each step, we take we are closing the gaps in our defences because just like Microsoft is telling us: Attacker are like water and will always find the path of least resistance
+With each step, we take we are closing the gaps in our defenses because just like Microsoft is telling us: Attacker is like water and will always find the path of least resistance

 I guess we are configuring a lot to make sure your PAW devices are safe.
 Did you happen to read my blog about the forgotten fruits of securing your Windows 10 endpoints?